 But only if you go about it the right way.
 And know which lenders to approach.

-Which is where good mortgage advice comes in.
+This is where good mortgage advice is essential.

 The bad news

 You could lose out as a company director if you don't approach it in the right way.

 Our clients were a husband and wife who run a successful small company working in recruitment.

 The husband is a director, and the wife earns a salary from the company.

 They had just had one of their best years in the business.
 The seven-day working weeks that go with setting up a small business were paying off.
 It seemed reasonable to go house-hunting for the family home they’d always dreamed of.

 They found it: 5 bedrooms in Surbiton, Surrey where they live, for £1.2M.